Gallery Wall Layouts & Tips

 3. TAPERED gallery walls have a larger focal piece in the center and taper down on each side.

-Hand-colored black and white photo art prints by Roy Kerckhoffs
+Shop the look: fine art matted prints by Roy Kerckhoffs

 4. PICTURE LEDGES can be symmetrical (or not), layering larger pieces in the back and smaller in front.

 Here are 4 types of organic gallery walls.
 Diagrams of each type are included in the free Gallery Wall Planning Guide below.